 MYP Design Teacher

-This is Mr. Bouzina's second year teaching MYP Design at ASOY.
+This is Mr. Bouzina's third year teaching MYP Design at ASOY.
 He worked with elementary age children as a bilingual teaching assistant in Northern Iraq in the past as well as in the financial sector for many years.

 Mr. Bouzina is an avid electronics tinkerer and relaxes by playing video games.
 As a devoted family man, he enjoys spending time with his children and cooking.
 He also happens to be a fan of Star Wars.